Darkdevil: Fictional character biography

 When Doc Magus, Sorcerer Supreme (successor to Doctor Strange), delved into Darkdevil's mind, he found it had three inhabitants: Reilly himself as a young teen, Daredevil, and Zarathos in the form of Ghost Rider.

 Recently he has been seen working alongside Kaine, going as far as to refer to the man as Uncle Kaine, thus confirming that he is fully aware of his relation to both Kaine, Spider-Girl and her father Peter Parker.
 During a clone debacle which resulted in there being two May Parkers (one being a symbiote hybrid), Darkdevil assists Spider-Girl in her rescue attempt only to be confronted by the Goblin Queen and the clone Spider-Girl.
 Darkdevil was also present with the New Warriors and American Dream battling Silvio Barraca/Silverback.

 After the Spider-Verse event, Darkdevil was later seen with the New Warriors (and Uncle Ben/Spider-Man of Earth-3145) on helping Spider-Girl (now known as Spider-Woman) stopping Hope Pym/Red Queen and Entralla by freeing mind controlled A-Next.
 During the battle, Entralla's powers were ineffective against Darkdevil, due to his own demonic powers, and Mayday Parker/Spider-Woman is aware of her family relations with Reilly Tyne/Darkdevil, as she referred to him as "coz".

 Powers and abilities

-Darkdevil possesses augmented levels of strength, speed, agility and reflexes, along with the ability to cling to solid surfaces.
-He also possesses an ability similar to Spider-Man’s spider-sense which allows him to detect immediate danger to himself.
-Due to his connection with the demon Zarathos, who is imprisoned in his body, he can also teleport, change his appearance from demon to human, manifest flaming constructs, such as billy clubs, and the ability to turn any part of his body into flame.
-Darkdevil is also an excellent hand-to-hand combatant and free style fighter, due to his link to the original Daredevil's soul.
-In his civilian guise as Reilly Tyne, he is also a skilled and respected lawyer, much like Daredevil's alter-ego: Matt Murdock.